xelasrecords/ao3-skins/README.md

-# Xelasrecords' AO3 Site Skins
+# Xelasrecords’ AO3 Site Skins
-**IMPORTANT:** Complete information and preview on the skins' features are on my Tumblr [@xelasrecords](https://xelasrecords.tumblr.com/).
+**IMPORTANT:** Complete information and preview on the skins’ features are on my Tumblr [@xelasrecords](https://xelasrecords.tumblr.com/).
 Send me an ask there if you encounter any issues.

 ## Tutorial:
-1. On my Github, go to the "css" folder, select the desired [skin-name].css, then copy the code.
+1. On my Github, go to the “css” folder, select the desired [skin-name].css, then copy the code.
 2. On AO3, go to “Hi, [username]” > “My Dashboard” > “Skins” > “Create New Skin”.
 3. Insert a unique title that nobody has used.
 4. Paste the code into the CSS text area on AO3.